lambda-andrew/Sprint-Challenge-Applied-JS/README.md

 2. What is an event?

+  an event is usaually an input method

 3. What is an event listener?

+  and event listener is waiting for a input

 4. Why would we convert a NodeList into an Array?

+so we can access it and use it as we like

 5. What is a component?

 ### Git Set up